Near-optimal discrimination of displaced squeezed binary signals using displacement, inverse-squeezing, and photon-number-resolving detection: Results

-Fig.~\ref{fig:performance_thermal}(a) and (b) depict the error probability of the DSR as a function of the mean signal photon number, under different PNR detector resolutions and various thermal noise strengths.
+Fig.~\ref{fig:performance_thermal}(a) and (b) depict the error probability of the IS-Kennedy as a function of the mean signal photon number, under different PNR detector resolutions and various thermal noise strengths.
 The error probability curves exhibit an oscillatory pattern and decrease overall with increasing signal energy, which is a consequence of the continuous adjustment of the optimal threshold $n_\text{th}^*$ (see panel (d)).
-This trend continues until $n_\text{th}^*$ reaches the maximum resolution of the PNR detector, after which the error probability saturates and no longer varies with the mean photon number.
-Fig.~\ref{fig:performance_thermal}(c) shows the ratio (in dB) of the DSR error probability to the SQL of standard BPSK versus the mean signal photon number under different noise strengths.
-It can be observed that the DSR can still surpass the SQL at certain noise levels.
-For instance, when $n_t = 10^{-3}$, the error probability of the DSR with a PNR(M) detector is lower than the SQL by -6.34dB (M=1), -13.43dB (M=2), -20.79dB (M=3), and -28.27dB (M=4).
+This trend continues until $n_\text{th}^*$ reaches the maximum resolution $\text{M}$ of the PNR detector, after which the error probability saturates and no longer varies with the mean photon number.
+As analyzed in Sec.~\emph{Results: Imperfect PNR detector with detection efficiency, dark count, and finite resolution}, the saturated error probability is dominated by the false alarm probability $P_\text{FA}$ (Eq.~\eqref{eq:probability_falseAlarm_missDetection}), and when the signal energy tends to infinity, the optimal threshold must be equal to $\text{M}$.
+Therefore, the saturated error probability is:

-Furthermore, we note that $n_\text{th}^*$ increases in steps of one until it attains the maximum resolution of the PNR detector.
-This occurs because the Fock-basis population of the thermal-noise-perturbed state $\zeta_0'$ still decreases monotonically with increasing photon number.
-This behavior differs from that under phase-diffusion noise (see Fig.~\ref{fig:performance_phasediffuse}(d)).
+Fig.~\ref{fig:performance_thermal}(c) shows the ratio (in dB) of the IS-Kennedy error probability to the SQL of S-BPSK versus the mean signal photon number under different noise strengths.
+It can be observed that the IS-Kennedy can still surpass the SQL at certain noise levels.
+For instance, when $n_t = 10^{-3}$, the error probability of the IS-Kennedy with a PNR(M) detector is lower than the SQL by -6.34dB (M=1), -13.43dB (M=2), -20.79dB (M=3), and -28.27dB (M=4).

-We then introduce the maximum tolerable thermal noise $n_t^\text{max}$ as a figure of merit, defined as the highest noise level for which $P_\text{err}^\text{DSR} \le P_\text{SQL}^\text{DSS}$ at a given signal energy N. This quantity is shown in Fig.~\ref{fig:performance_thermal}(e).
-Thus, the DSR outperforms the SQL when $n_t < n_t^\text{max}$, corresponding to the region below the $n_t^\text{max}$ curve.
+We then introduce the maximum tolerable thermal noise $n_t^\text{max}$ as a figure of merit, defined as the highest noise level for which $P_\text{err}^\text{ISK} \le P_\text{SQL}^\text{S-BPSK}$ at a given signal energy N. This quantity is shown in Fig.~\ref{fig:performance_thermal}(f).
+Thus, the IS-Kennedy outperforms the SQL when $n_t < n_t^\text{max}$, corresponding to the region below the $n_t^\text{max}$ curve.
 The plot displays M distinct peaks, after which it decays toward zero.